DinoChiesa/github-stats-image-updater-job/README.md

 - Invoke the service with the identity token, saving the generated svg file.
 - If changed, commit the changed image

-This job depends on an image generation service as provided by [this repo](https://github.com/DinoChiesa/github-readme-stats).

 ## Setup

+You can configure this job yourself, for your own repo.
+It  depends on an image generation service as provided by [this repo](https://github.com/DinoChiesa/github-readme-stats).
+So you need to first set that up!

+Once you do that, then...:

 1. Set up your environment.
 Edit [the env-sample file](./env-sample.sh).
    Save it as "env.sh".